Finding Child Therapy Near Me

 Want to discuss parenting-related mental health concerns?

 It’s sometimes hard to recognize mental health concerns in young children due to their unique challenges.
 For example, many children are energetic and have trouble focusing, but not all of them experience attention-deficit/hyperactivity disorder (ADHD).
-Still, some symptoms may be noticeable and could help you make the decision to seek the opinion of a mental health or medical professional.
+Still, some symptoms may be noticeable and could help you make the decision to seek the opinion of a mental health professional or medical doctor.
 Below are the signs of a few mental health conditions that are common in children.

-Signs of anxiety
+Children’s mental health: Signs of anxiety in children

 According to the Anxiety and Depression Association of America (ADAA), over 30% of people between the ages of 13 and 18 live with an anxiety disorder.
 There are several types of anxiety disorders, including generalized anxiety disorder, social anxiety disorder, phobias, and panic disorder.